codedx/codedx-kubernetes/README.md

 - [kubeseal](https://github.com/bitnami-labs/sealed-secrets/releases) - Required when using Helm Operator and Bitnami's Sealed Secrets.
 >Note: On Windows, make sure that you can run PowerShell Core scripts by switching your [PowerShell Execution Policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) to RemoteSigned (recommended) or Unrestricted.
 You must run the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` command from an elevated/administrator Command Prompt.

-The Code Dx Tool Orchestration capability uses customized Argo workflow components and will not work if your cluster runs an original version of the Argo workflow software.

 ## Pod Resources

 Below are the default CPU, memory, ephemeral storage, and volume requirements you'll see when running guided-setup.ps1.
 Your deployment may not include every pod type listed, but make sure your cluster has sufficient capacity for your specific resource requirements.